The Summer Is Magic: Chart performance

 "The Summer Is Magic" was a notable hit on the charts in Europe, peaking at number two in Italy and becoming a top-20 hit in Austria (14), Denmark (17), Spain (15) and Switzerland (12).
 In Italy, it stayed as number two for two weeks, being kept from the number-one position by Youssou N'Dour & Neneh Cherry's "7 Seconds".
 It spent a total of 15 weeks within the Musica e dischi singles chart.
 Additionally, "The Summer is Magic" entered the top 40 in the Netherlands (36), France (36), Germany (39) and Sweden (37), as well as on the Eurochart Hot 100, where it reached number 36 in September 1994, in its sixth week on the chart.
 On the European Dance Radio Chart, it peaked at number 10, becoming the 10th most-played dance song on European radio that week.
 However, the song did not chart on the UK Singles Chart.
-Outside Europe, it was successful in Israel, peaking at number seven and in Canada, where it hit number eight on the RPM Dance/Urban chart.
+Outside Europe, it was successful in Israel, peaking at number seven on 25 October 1994, and in Canada, where it hit number eight on the RPM Dance/Urban chart.
 "The Summer Is Magic" also charted in Argentina, Brazil, Colombia and Mexico.